-Book Aid International has worked in Malawi since the late 1960s.
-In 2011 we sent nearly 50,000 books to Malawi.
+Book Aid International has worked in Malawi since 1962.
+In 2012 we sent 56,037 books to Malawi.
 Our main partner is the Malawi National Library Service (MNLS) who receive, clear, sort and distribute all the books and materials we send.
 Through the MNLS network and our other partners we send books to community libraries, universities, colleges, schools and non-government organisations.

 Life expectancy at birth: 54.2 years